geersch/nestjs-getting-started/docs/11-bonus-deploying-to-heroku.md

 }
 ```

 Time to move on to the root module (`main.ts`).
 Again import `getenv` and use it to read the values from the environment.
-If this case, a fallback value is only configured for the `JWT_EXPIRES_IN` environment variable.
+In this case, a fallback value is only configured for the `JWT_EXPIRES_IN` environment variable.

 ```ts
 ...